GNR22/HotSOS/README.md

 **Technical Context**

 ## This is an OS-level behavior that requires specialized "High Priority" channel configuration and FCM (Firebase) in production builds.

+## 5️⃣ Device Compatibility

+**Limitation**

+The application is not compatible with iPhone (iOS).
+It is functionally restricted to Android devices.

+**Technical Context**

+This incompatibility is due to Apple's restrictive ecosystem.
+Implementing push notifications on iOS requires a paid Apple Developer Program membership and the configuration of APNs (Apple Push Notification service) certificates.
+Additionally, background GPS tracking on iOS requires different native permissions and background mode handling that are not currently integrated into the HotSOS architecture.

 # ⚙️ Essential Database Configuration